Sponsored Links

 The picture above shows the very small and numerous hives that can occur during a cholinergic urticaria reaction.
 These are normally red, but sometimes have the appearance of “goosebumps.”
 They often appear during stronger reactions, and disappear completely once the reaction is over (which is usually only minutes).
 Photo credit: Klope62.

-Picture 3: Red Flushing on the Skin
+Pictures of Red Flushing on the Skin

 Flushing & Redness on the face & knee of a female hives sufferer.
 This flushing is usually accompanied by an itching & burning sensation.
 It was never confirmed if this was cholinergic urticaria, but she said she would get really red when she got hot.
 This is a pretty clear picture of red flushing: